xopto/pyxopto/docs/source/mcvox/trace.rst

 Frequently, only the traces of photon packets that end with a particular state are useful.
-A versatile filter :py:class:`~xopto.mcbase.mctrace.Filter` is available for filtering the traces according to the position, propagation direction, and optical path length of the photon packet.
+A versatile filter :py:class:`~xopto.mcbase.mctrace.Filter` is available for filtering the photon packet traces according to the terminal position, propagation direction, and optical path length of the photon packet.
 The trace filter :py:class:`~xopto.mcbase.mctrace.Filter` is also conveniently imported into the :py:mod:`xopto.mcvox.mctrace` and :py:mod:`xopto.mcvox.mctrace` modules.

 The traces can be filtered by the final state of the photon packet.
 For a detailed list of available options see :py:class:`~xopto.mcbase.mctrace.Filter`.
 If a filter object is passed to the :py:class:`~xopto.mcbase.mctrace.Trace` constructor (parameter :code:`filter`) the results of the Monte Carlo simulation will be automatically filtered.
-Alternatively, filters can be easily applied to :py:class:`~xopto.mcbase.mctrace.Trace` instances by the :py:meth:`xopto.mcbase.mctrace.Filter.__call__` method.
+Alternatively, filters can be easily applied to the existing :py:class:`~xopto.mcbase.mctrace.Trace` instances by the :py:meth:`xopto.mcbase.mctrace.Filter.__call__` method.
 By default, the filter modifies the trace (does not create a new trace object for the filtered results) and returns it.
 This behavior can be changed by passing :python:`update=False` to the :py:meth:`~xopto.mcbase.mctrace.Filter.__call__` method.
-This will create a new a new :py:class:`~xopto.mcbase.mctrace.Trace` instance for the filtered trace.
-Note that the filter will drop all traces that exceed the maximum trace length even if they satisfy the filter.
+This will create a new :py:class:`~xopto.mcbase.mctrace.Trace` instance for the filtered trace.
+Note that the filter will drop all the traces that exceed the maximum trace length, even if they satisfy the filter.
 The number of dropped traces is returned as the second output of :py:meth:`~xopto.mcbase.mctrace.Filter.__call__`.